- It is used to help you eat more.

 You may report side effects to your national health agency.

-- If your child is using this drug to help with eating more, give this drug 1 hour before lunch and dinner or as your child’s doctor has told you.
+- If you are using this drug to help you eat more, take this drug 1 hour before lunch and dinner or as your doctor has told you.

-- If your child is using this drug to treat upset stomach and throwing up, follow what your child’s doctor has told you to do about giving this drug with or without food.
+- If you are using this drug to treat upset stomach and throwing up, follow what your doctor has told you to do about taking this drug with or without food.

 - Only use the measuring device that comes with this liquid drug.